CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 Similar to the repositories, there is the `$Registry` interface declaring the `$` methods equivalents that manage resources inside resources.

+The main repositories inside the SDK are:
+  - `Registry`/`$Reistry`.
+As explained, the base methods of any registry.
+  - `GeneralRegistry`.
+Specialized registry to work directly for a context.
+  - `DocumentsRegistry`.
+The registry that the `DocumentsContext` and the `CarbonLDP` class contains and manages the `Document` resources.
-In the case of `Document`s, this sub-resources are called `Fragments` (Named Fragments/Blank Nodes).
+  - `Document`.
+Also a registry that store sub-resources called `Fragments` (Named Fragments/Blank Nodes).

 ## Models